Summit Elevation (m): 2358

 Quick ‘n Dirty Rating: Class 2 – you fall, you sprain your thumb

-Technical Rating: SC5; YDS (II)
+Technical Rating: SC5

 Mount McCarty has been on my list for quite a few years, ever since reading Bob Spirko’s trip report from 2014.
 It’s funny because reading it now again I wonder what I thought was so attractive about this particular peak and approach but that’s neither here nor there.
 Sometimes a mountain trip gets into your bones and you just have to do it at some point.
 It’s like an itch that you have to scratch.
 Well, in the case of Mount McCarty I was about to get more than my fair share of “itch”… I made plans to spend the weekend in Banff with Hanneke for our wedding anniversary so on Friday the 17th I needed something small and fairly quick.
-KC agreed to join me on Mount McCarty.
+KC agreed to join me and plans were made.

 We made the drive down south through the small hamlet of Beaver Mines and turned off on the road to the Castle River Road that leads to both the Carbondale fire lookout access and over a pass towards the Carbondale River and the Lost Creek and Carbondale River roads.
 I’ve never driven this road and was surprised how steep but also how easy it was to drive.
 We went over the pass and back down to the Carbondale River road before turning left onto the Lost Creek road.
 This road started out fairly large but once the main road curved up (north) we continued west along the Carbondale River and the road rapidly deteriorated.
 I slowed way down and kept driving as far as I deemed prudent.
 On hindsight I could have driven to the end of this road at the river but I didn’t know this.
 We parked about 500m before the ATV bridge over the Carbondale River and started hiking.